andycroll/andycroll.com/_posts/2012/2012-09-11-pay-equity-and-startups.markdown

 ## In Summary

-Hoping that other people will look out for you, if they aren't related or married to you is possible, but mostly unlikely, in a work context.
+Hoping that other people will look out for you, if they aren’t related or married to you is possible, but mostly unlikely, in a work context.
 So be smart.

 Make sure you know the maths of your salary vs equity and most importantly: know why you are signing up.